-BOB DYLAN: HOW THE SONGS WORK
+BOB DYLAN: HOW THE SONGS WORK by Timothy Hampton

 "This is an essential Dylan book and unlike any other.
-Hampton left me with a deeper appreciation of Dylan's uniqueness as both songwriter and singer; his methods, his lyrical and poetic brilliance, his many voices."

-- Dean Wareham, musician and author of Black Postcards
+Hampton left me with a deeper appreciation of Dylan's uniqueness as both songwriter and singer; his methods, his lyrical and poetic brilliance, his many voices." - Dean Wareham, musician and author of Black Postcards by Michael Nylan